robitalec/comprehensive-exam/literature/papers/Thurfjell_2014.md

 - compare alternative models using different spatial and temporal scales

-grain or resolution of spatial variables can have consequences on inference if selection occurs at a scale smaller than the resolution of the data
+grain or resolution of spatial variables can have consequences on inference if selection occurs at a scale smaller than the resolution of the data. animals